VanpleW/IFTTT/README.md

 # SKSS SenseStorm Workshop

 ## Preparations
-Learn about the set-up to control your SenseStorm [Here](doc/Connection.md)
+Learn about how to control your SenseStorm with your laptop [here](doc/Connection.md)

 ## Project Detials